Multitask learning and benchmarking with clinical time series data: Methods

 \subsubsection{Logistic regression}

-For our logistic regression baselines, we use a more elaborate version of the hand-engineered features described in Lipton et al.~\cite{lipton2016learning}: for each variable, we compute six different sample statistic features on seven different subsequences of a given time series.
-For mortality, this includes only the first 48 hours, while for phenotyping this includes the entire ICU stay.
-For each instance of decompensation and LOS, this includes the entire time-span of the instance.
+For our logistic regression baselines, we use a more elaborate version of the hand-engineered features described in Lipton et al.~\cite{lipton2016learning}.
+For each variable, we compute six different sample statistic features on seven different subsequences of a given time series.
 The per-subsequence features include minimum, maximum, mean, standard deviation, skew and number of measurements.
 The seven subsequences include the full time series, the first 10\% of time, first 25\% of time, first 50\% of time, last 50\% of time, last 25\% of time, last 10\% of time.
+When a sub-sequence does not contain a measurement, the features corresponding to that sub-sequence are marked missing.
+Notably, all categorical variables have numerical values with a meaningful scale.
+Thus, we use no additional encoding of categorical variables.
 In total, we obtain $17 \times 7 \times 6 = 714$ features per time series.
+The missing values are replaced are with mean values computed on the training set.
+Then the features are standardized by subtracting the mean and dividing by the standard deviation.
 We train a separate logistic regression classifier for each of mortality, decompensation, and the 25 phenotypes.
 For LOS, we trained a softmax regression model to solve the 10-class bucketed LOS problem.